croaky/webstack/README.md

 The dashboard at <https://webstack.checklyhq.com/>
 shows real-time latencies from
-Northern California, Montreal, Ireland, Stockholm, and Sydney.
+N. California, Montreal, Ireland, Stockholm, and Sydney.